alfie-ns/VidBriefs-APP/app-todo.md

 - [X] Get the speaking/speech functionality working again(where it's highltighting the test it's read out)
 - [X] give speed conrol to voice funcitonality
 - [X] Add swipe functionality to the library view to go back to the main view/particular conversation
+- [ ] reinstate questions array to choose from
+- [ ] reinstate formatting in chatbubble messages from the AI
+- [ ] The customisation doesn't really work